-- 1.1 The Academic Appeals Regulations are intended to allow the formal raising of concerns by UEA students undertaking taught or research programmes regarding their academic results or circumstances relating to them.
-The Academic Complaints Regulations are intended to allow the formal raising of concerns by UEA students undertaking taught or research courses regarding academic matters not relating to academic results.
-We take students' concerns seriously at UEA and the Regulations are designed to enable their effective consideration and the enacting of timely remedies as appropriate.
-If a more appropriate route exists to consider the substantive concern, the student will be advised to engage with the relevant alternative Regulations. - 1.2 The Regulations have been informed by the Office of the Independent Adjudicator's (OIA) guidance on Good Practice and embodies the following core principles: Natural Justice, Ease of Use, Time Frames that meet OIA recommendations, Transparency, Consistency, The Treatment of Students as Adults, Recognition of Professional Body Requirements. - 1.3 The Academic Appeals and Complaints Regulations comprise three parts: an informal stage; a formal Stage One, in which the Faculty Appeals and Complaints Panel (FACP) considers the Academic Appeal or Complaint, and a formal Stage Two, which a student may follow if dissatisfied with the outcome of the Stage One Academic Appeal or Complaint and if the submission meets the required conditions for consideration. - 1.4 Guidance documents for staff and students detailing the processes associated with these Regulations are available from the Learning and Teaching Service (for taught students) or the Postgraduate Research Service (for research students). - Students studying at UEA or registered within the last 30 days, or registered with UEA and based at the John Innes Centre, The Sainsbury Laboratory, the Earlham Institute or Quadram Institute Bioscience.
-For students based at the John Innes Centre, Sainsbury Centre, The Sainsbury Laboratory, the Earlham Institute or Quadram Institute Bioscience, Stage One Academic Appeals and Complaints are considered by the FACP applicable to the School of registration.
-Students on validated or accredited programmes at partner institutions wishing to submit an appeal or complaint should use the relevant Regulations at their place of study.
+- 1.1 The Academic Appeals Procedure is intended to allow the formal raising of concerns by UEA Students\ undertaking taught or research programmes regarding their academic results or circumstances relating to them.
+The Academic Complaints Procedure is intended to allow the formal raising of concerns by UEA students undertaking taught or research courses regarding academic matters not relating to academic results.
+We take students' concerns seriously at UEA and the Procedure is designed to enable their effective consideration and the enacting of timely remedies as appropriate.
+If a more appropriate route exits to consider the substantive concern, the student will be advised to engage with the relevant alternative procedure. - 1.2 The Academic Appeals and Complaints Procedure is informed by the following core principles: Natural Justice, Ease of Use, Realistic Time Frames, Transparency, Consistency, The Treatment of Students as Adults, Recognition of Professional Body Requirements - 1.3 The Academic Appeals and Complaints Procedure comprises three parts: an informal stage; a formal Stage One, in which the Faculty Appeals & Complaints Panel (FACP) considers the appeal, and a formal Stage Two, which a Student may follow if dissatisfied with the outcome of the Stage One appeal and if the submission meets the required conditions for consideration. - 1.4 A Guidance document for staff and students detailing the processes associated with these regulations is available from Learning & Teaching Services - \ Students studying at UEA, or registered with UEA and based at the John Innes Centre, The Sainsbury Laboratory, The Genome Analysis Centre or Institute of Food Research.
+For students based at the John Innes Centre, Sainsbury Centre, Sainsbury Laboratory, The Genome Analysis Centre or Institute of Food Research, Stage One appeals and complaints are considered by the FACP applicable to the School of registration.
+Students on validated or accredited programmes at partner institutions wishing to submit an appeal or complaint should use the relevant procedures at their place of study.